Fashion Design & Merchandising

 You can find all faculty and faculty advisor scheduled office hours on the Students page under Advisement Forms and Resources.

-The Family and Consumer Sciences (FCS) Department offers open fashion lab hours in SQ 241 each spring and fall semester for all Apparel Design & Merchandising option students within the FCS major.
+The Family and Consumer Sciences (FCS) Department offers open fashion lab hours in SQ 241 each spring and fall semester for all Fashion Design & Merchandising students.

 • Coming Soon.